nicktfranklin/nicktfranklin.github.io/_pages/about.md

 Hello!
 I am a scientist working in machine learning and cognitive science.

 My research focus is on machine learning and computational models of intelligence, and I am deeply interested in how both people and machines learn.
-My reaserch includes reinforcement learning and generative models.
+My reaserch includes neural networks, reinforcement learning, and generative models.

 Currently, I am a Senior Scientist at Flagship Pioneering.
 Previously, I was a postdoctoral researcher at Harvard University, working in the [Computational Cognitive Neuroscience Lab](https://gershmanlab.com) working with Sam Gershman.
 I recieved my PhD in Cognitive Science from Brown University, where I worked with [Michael J. Frank](https://www.lnccbrown.com).